Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Low regularity Strichartz for the paradifferential flow

+and in particular the bound \eqref{Hlin} is proved.
 This completes the proof of the Strichartz estimate \eqref{Str-y}.

-The bound \eqref{cut-tP} is an immediate consequence of the wave packet localization around the bicharacteristics, with rapid off-diagonal decay on the $\delta \xi$ scale, which can be taken to be of size $\epsilon^2$.
+Finally, the bound \eqref{cut-tP} is an immediate consequence of the wave packet localization around the bicharacteristics, with rapid off-diagonal decay on the $\delta \xi$ scale, which can be taken to be of size $\epsilon^2$ when $T \approx \epsilon^{-4}$.